JoshJarabek7/guardian/README.md

 - Automated checks for virus signature updates using FreshClam abstraction (COMPLETED)
 - Extensive customization options to add desired flags (COMPLETED)
 - Set default settings on startup and tweak them for specific endpoints (COMPLETED)
+- Adapters for use with different ClamAV versions (IN-PROGRESS)
-- Option for compilation of ClamAV C library with pip package (IN-PROGRESS)
+- Option for compilation of ClamAV C library to bundle installation with pip package (IN-PROGRESS)
 - Deploy to PyPI (IN-PROGRESS)

 ## Sanitizer (STATUS: NOT STARTED)